What does it cost to see the exhibits?

 How can I get on the mailing list to receive MoCNA program information?

-Become a member to receive Newswinds, a quarterly publication highlighting events and happenings at MoCNA and IAIA, as well as a preview copy of museum gallery guides featuring exhibitions, programs and special member events happening at MoCNA throughout the year.
-As well, Members are automatically signed up to receive a free monthly enewsletter, which provides you with the most up-to-date information on what is happening at MoCNA.
+Become a member to receive our tri-yearly E-news publication highlighting exhibitions, programs and special member events happening at MoCNA throughout the year.
+Members are automatically signed up to receive the most up-to-date information on what is happening at MoCNA.
 When you become a member, please be sure to provide us with your email address to ensure that you get access to special member events and benefits.
 For more information, please inquire at firstname.lastname@example.org.

 What kind of tours do you offer?

-When you pay admission, you will receive an in-depth printed gallery guide; feel free to use it as a narrative guide for your self-guided tour.
-Individual guided tours of most exhibits are available on request and based on availability of tour guides; please inquire at the admissions desk.
-MoCNA offers group tours for educational, traveler and corporate groups; group tours must be arranged at least two weeks prior to arrival.
-Please call 505.983.8900 or email email@example.com to arrange your group tour.
+Individual guided tours of most exhibitions are available on request and based on availability; please inquire at the admissions desk.
+MoCNA offers guided and unguided group tours for educational, traveler and corporate groups; group tours must be arranged at least two weeks prior to arrival.
+Please call 505.428.5907 or emaill email@example.com to arrange your group tour.

 How do I book a group visit or tour?